muhendawi/muhendawi/README.md

 - 👋 Hi there, I'm Muhammad, a developer, a father and a loving husband
-- 🔭 I’m currently working on kanban like app, template from frontendmentor.io
+- 🔭 I’m currently working on kanban like app, UI design from frontendmentor.io
 - 🌱 I’m currently learning next.js
+- 📫 How to reach me: muhendawi@gmail.com
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...